FreddyVRetro/ISA-PicoMEM/README.md

 ### Memory emulation limitations :

-- Memory emulation with PSRAM is quite slow for the moment, but multiple mechanism like a 32bit cache will improve this.
-(And Maybe DMA)
+- Memory emulation with PSRAM is quite slow.
-- **The emulated Memory does not support DMA**, Add support for it may be done in one or two months (May/June 2024) <br />
+- **The emulated Memory does not support DMA**, Will be corrected in future PicoMEM HW Release.<br />
   Then :
     - As the real floppy use DMA, **you should disable temporarily the RAM emulation** if the real Disk access are not working.
     - For SoundCard, if the PC has 512Kb of base RAM, it is really unlikely that the DMA Buffer will be placed in emulated RAM, it may work 90% of the time.